Hallucinogen: Hallucinogens after World War II

 After World War II there was an explosion of interest in hallucinogenic drugs in psychiatry, owing mainly to the invention of LSD.
 Interest in the drugs tended to focus on either the potential for psychotherapeutic applications of the drugs (see psychedelic psychotherapy), or on the use of hallucinogens to produce a "controlled psychosis", in order to understand psychotic disorders such as schizophrenia.
-By 1951, more than 100 articles on LSD had appeared in medical journals, and by 1961, the number had increased to more than 1000 articles.
+By 1951, more than 100 articles on LSD had appeared in medical journals, and by 1961, the number had increased to more than 1,000 articles.

 At the beginning of the 1950s, the existence of hallucinogenic drugs was virtually unknown to the general public in the West.
 However this soon changed as several influential figures were introduced to the hallucinogenic experience.
 Aldous Huxley's 1953 essay The Doors of Perception, describing his experiences with mescaline, and R. Gordon Wasson's 1957 Life magazine article ("Seeking the Magic Mushroom") brought the topic into the public limelight.
 In the early 1960s, counterculture icons such as Jerry Garcia, Timothy Leary, Allen Ginsberg and Ken Kesey advocated the drugs for their psychedelic effects, and a large subculture of psychedelic drug users was spawned.
 Psychedelic drugs played a major role in catalyzing the major social changes initiated in the 1960s.
 As a result of the growing popularity of LSD and disdain for the hippies with whom it was heavily associated, LSD was banned in the United States in 1967.
 This greatly reduced the clinical research about LSD, although limited experiments continued to take place, such as those conducted by Reese Jones in San Francisco.

 As early as the 1960s, research into the medicinal properties of LSD was being conducted.
-"Savage et al. (1962) provided the earliest report of efficacy for a hallucinogen in OCD, where after two doses of LSD, a patient who suffered from depression and violent obsessive sexual thoughts experienced dramatic and permanent improvement (Nichols 2004: 164)."
+According to pharmacologist David E. Nichols, "Savage et al. (1962) provided the earliest report of efficacy for a hallucinogen in OCD, where after two doses of LSD, a patient who suffered from depression and violent obsessive sexual thoughts experienced dramatic and permanent improvement".

-Starting in the mid-20th century, psychedelic drugs have been the object of extensive attention in the Western world.
+Starting in the mid-20th century, psychedelic drugs have received extensive attention in the Western world.
 They have been and are being explored as potential therapeutic agents in treating alcoholism, and other forms of drug addiction.